imanghafoori1/laravel-widgetize/README.md

 #### Problem 3 : View templates easily get littered with if/else blocks :dizzy_face:
->We ideally want our view files to be as logic-less as possible and very much like the final output HTML.Don't we ?! if/else blocks and other computations are always irritating within our views. specially for static page designers in our team.
-We just want to print out already defined variables wiout the to decide what to print.
-Anyway the data we store in database are sometimes far from ready to be printed on the page.
+>We ideally want our view files to be as logic-less as possible and very much like the final output HTML.Don't we ?! if/else blocks and other computations.
+They are always irritating within our views. specially for static page designers in our team.
+We just want to print out already defined variables without having to decide what to print.
+Anyway the raw data we store in database are sometimes far from ready to be printed on the page.

 ### :dart: What is the solution?